nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Disclaimer: Despite the article text and knowledge that's contained within, I (Joseph Lee, the add-on author) do not work for NV Access nor Microsoft.

 Note: some of the features described may change as Windows 10 and NvDA development progresses.
-As of October 2019 revision, one or two features from upcoming NVDA 2019.3 release and recent Windows Insider Preview builds are documented for reference purposes.
-Also, when refering to Windows 10 updates, release ID (YYMM) is used instead of using marketing label unless specified (for example, Version 1709 instead of Fall Creators Update).
+As of August 2020 revision, features from upcoming NVDA 2020.3 release and recent Windows Insider Preview builds are documented for reference purposes.
+Also, when refering to Windows 10 updates, release ID (YYMM) is used instead of using marketing label unless specified (for example, Version 1709 instead of Fall Creators Update, or 20H2 instead of 2009).

 Copyright: Microsoft Windows, Windows 10, Windows API, UI Automation, Microsoft Edge, Universal Windows Platform (UWP) and related technologies are copyright Microsoft Corporation.
 NVDA is copyright NV Access.
-Windows 10 App Essentials add-on is copyright 2015-2019 Joseph Lee and others, released under GPL 2.
+Windows 10 App Essentials add-on is copyright 2015-2020 Joseph Lee and contributors, released under GPL 2.

 ## Introducing Windows 10